-Central Maine’s historic building, The Munroe Inn (aka The Horace Munroe House) is a luxury boutique hotel in the area.
-Nested in a quite neighborhood of Auburn downtown at the banks of Androscoggin River, our fine lodging offers a serene interlude filled with special and welcoming touches.
-Our guest rooms are comfortably set with all modern amenities as flat screen TV, Wi-Fi, AC, premium bedding, and lavish furnishing.
+The Munroe Inn (aka The Horace Munroe House) is a historical B&B in the Central Maine, nested in a quite neighborhood of Auburn downtown at the banks of Androscoggin River.
+Our guest rooms are comfortably set with all modern amenities as flat screen TV, WiFi, A/C, premium bedding, and period furnishings.
 Each rooms has its own character and a theme.

-At the Munroe Inn, we are ready to greet you with our heartfelt welcome and welcome back!
+At the Munroe Inn, we are ready to greet you with our heartfelt welcome!

 Horace Munroe House is on the National Register of Historical Houses and listed in Wikipedia.